 Note that included features can vary based on the plan you sign up for with your host.
 For example, some hosts may prevent customers from using secure shell access, or others may limit the number of databases or domains you can have.

 A cPanel host is just a web host that gives you cPanel to manage your servers.
 Rightfully so, we believe some of the best hosting providers include the popular web panel for free for their customers.
 However, there are other facets of a hosting package that are important to cPanel hosting shoppers — some more important to certain users than others.
 We’ll go through these below.

 The cPanel hosting audience is diverse.
 Members range from first-time users to experienced developers, so their needs and what appeals to them about this control panel varies — another toast to cPanel’s broad appeal!

-Shared hosting users love the platform for the 1-click installations, easy access to webmail, and all-around intuitive interface for adding functionality and security measures to their sites.
-Meanwhile, those using cPanel for VPS or dedicated hosting are typically drawn to the more technical perks, like root/admin and SSH access, logfile reporting, and easy database management.
+Shared hosting users love the platform for the one-click installations, easy access to webmail, and all-around intuitive interface for adding functionality and security to their sites.
+Meanwhile, those using cPanel for VPS or dedicated hosting are typically drawn to the more technical perks like root access, log file reporting, and easy database management.
 Everyone should love and appreciate cPanel for site backups.